wahrwolf/ba-thesis/chapters/22-experiment.md

 ### evaluation of the domain control mechanism
 The best models from the hyper parameter optimization were then used to translate 4 texts with each 10,000 example sentences.
 For each domain one text was picked random from the orignal domain and one with equal parts from all 3 domains.
-Each of the 4 texts was than compared to the reference translation and scored using BLEU
+Each of the 4 texts was than compared to the reference translation and scored using BLEU.

 The difference of the models within one langauge pair is compared to the difference in the other language pair.